ismarieb/MazeRobot/readme.md

 Lastly, for the obstacles, they are placed in the state s1, so for each maze there are two obstacles for each that can be commented/uncommented depending on the number of obstacles you want.
 For example, if you just want one obstacle for the 8x8 maze, you then uncomment line 85 to place one obstacle.
+The file maze_constraints.xdc contains all constraints needed for the Zedboard.

 ### Instructions to generate simulation:
-Following the changes made to mazeFSM.vhd to build the maze you want to simulate, next is uncommenting/commenting the lines for the signal sw_input that gets passed into the switch_input input for the maze_FSM entity.
+Following the changes made to mazeFSM.vhd to build the maze you want to simulate, next is uncommenting/commenting lines on mazeFSM_tb.vhd. the lines for the signal sw_input that gets passed into the switch_input input for the maze_FSM entity.

 Each maze type has the same starting point, while the end point is different depending on the size.
 The signal sw_input can be changed